List of Port Vale F.C. players (1–24 appearances): Key

+Players are listed in descending order of appearances, then goals scored, and finally by ascending legacy number.

 Players with fewer than 25 appearances

 Craig Davies scored 7 goals in 24 games whilst on loan from Brighton & Hove Albion.

 Jordan Hugill went on to play for West Ham United in the Premier League.

 Tony Sealy was loaned to the club first by Crystal Palace and then by Queens Park Rangers.

 Marcus Bent's total transfer deals totalled more than £10 million by the end of his career.

 Dean Smith played 15 games in the 2004–05 season.